RobVergano/pands-project-/README.md

 This was reflected in Figure 3, where we could see how the values for the attributes were spread out the range.
 Some attributes like sepal width had a distribution which may indicate that the values are similar across the Iris species.
 Instead, petal length and petal width showed a distribution of values in two sections of the histogram, indicating potential differences among species.

-An analysys of each pair of variables showed a linear relationship between both attributes (petal length and width) (Figure 5), where it seems to be a relation between the length and width of the petal for the three Iris species.
+An analysis of each pair of variables showed a linear relationship between both attributes (petal length and width) (Figure 5), where it seems to be a relation between the length and width of the petal for the three Iris species.
 Whether this relationship can be used as classification feature is not known unless we perform an analysis of the attributes by class.

 For this reason, the mean of each attribute was compared against the other species.
 Figure 7 and 8 showed that petal length and petal width are good classification features for the Iris species since there is a clear difference among species.
 On the other hand, Figures 9 and 10 showed that sepal length and sepal width are not good classification features due to the similarity among the three species.